bitfocusas/product-buttons/docs/2_positions/8_router.md

 ![Router Auto](images/router/router_auto_1.png)
 ![Router Auto](images/router/router_auto_2.png)

-Using the `Shuffle` view, you can achieve an even more detailed view.
-The example shows a 64ch Madi destination and a 4 ch SDI Input of a Atem 4me Constellation.
+Using the **Shuffle** view, you can achieve an even more detailed view.
+The example shows a 64ch Madi destination and a 4 ch SDI Input of an Atem 4me Constellation.
 Buttons give you access to route any of the 4 source Audio channels to any of the Madi destination.
-You can press the purple `Destination` button to toggle between active sources and destinations.
+You can press the purple **Destination** button to toggle between active sources and destinations.
 ![Router Shuffle](images/router/router_shufle.png)

 ---

-### Router Inspector Options
+**Router Inspector Options**

 The Router Inspector have a lot of settings, and we will take a look at them below.